Ricy137/LensTell/README.md

 # LensTell
- A storytelling product which mint you a character NFT according to the provided profile id.
+ Give the magic ball a profile id and it will tell a character from the lens profile data.
+No solid psychology knowlege backed, it's a story telling product so just enjoy the story and have fun🔮

  Wath the demo on [youtube]([https://www.youtube.com/watch?v=W6x2ee_6wGQ](https://www.youtube.com/watch?v=XxM6WYwOGkQ))

 - contract: contains the smart contract code